hagsfdf/aws-bigdata/udemy/2-collection.md

     - Homogeneous migration: ex) Oracle to Oracle
     - Heterogeneous migration ex) Microsoft SQL server to Aurora

 - How?
-Continuous Data Replication using CDC
+Continuous Data Replication using CDC (Change Data Capture)
 - You must create an EC2 instance to perform the replication tasks
+- supports High Availability and DR by multiple AZ

 ## DMS sources and Targets